Nyloth9/moon-toast/README.md

    "background-color": "blue", // custom style for the toaster (global only) }}
-  pauseOnTabSwitch={true} // pause the toast timer when switching browser tabs (global only)
+  pauseOnTabSwitch={true} // pause the toast timer when switching browser tabs (global only) preventHeightOverflow={true} // when toasts overflow the screen height, dismiss the oldest toast (global only)

 //** options that can be applied globally and rewritten per toast **// class={{ className: "my-toast-class", replaceDefault: true }} // custom toast class, choose to replace default or not